Team & Role

 According to the Children's Hospital of Philadelphia, Cleft lip and palate is a prominent common birth defect in the United States.

-According to CLAPLA, more than 50% with cleft palate need speech and language therapy.
+More than 50% with cleft palate need speech and language therapy, per CLAPLA.

 Low-Fidelity Mockups